chrislo27/PolyrhythmMania/README.md

 6. Run the appropriate launch script: On Windows, double click `play_windows.bat`.
 On Linux, run the `play_linux.sh` file (you may have to `chmod +x play_linux.sh` first).
 7. If you prefer not to use a launch script, you can run `java -jar bin/PolyrhythmMania.jar` with your preferred settings.

-**Java 11:** Starting with future version v1.1 and later, the minimum Java language version will be 11.
-If you are using the **win64** version, you will already be using Java 11, and do not have to worry about this change.
-If you are using the **platform agnostic** version, please make sure your `java` executable is version 11 or newer (run `java --version` or `java -version` to verify).

 ## Other information
 Rhythm Heaven is the intellectual property of Nintendo.